 If the tumor does return after the original treatment, it is called a recurrent tumor.
 DIG most often comes back in the same place as the original tumor (called a local recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s grade has changed.
 After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above (such as surgery and chemotherapy) but may be used in a different combination or given at a different pace.
+Often the treatment plan will include the therapies described above (such as surgery and chemotherapy) but they may be used in a different combination or given at a different pace.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
 You are encouraged to talk with your child’s health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence .